SuzieQQ/Chip8-Emulator/README.md

 # Chip8-Emulator
 CHIP-8 is an interpretted programming language developed by Joseph Weisbecker in the mid 70s and was initally used on the COSMAC VIP and Telmac 1800 8-bit microcomputers to make game programming easier.
 CHIP-8 programs are run using a CHIP-8 virtual machine.

-This emulator supports a debug menu , enable disable audio , video go to full screen mode ,Pause mode 'emulation,loading games or menu or hotkeys
+This emulator supports a debug menu , enable disable audio , video go to full screen mode ,Pause mode 'emulation,loading games or menu with hotkeys

  ![Screenshot 1](https://github.com/SuzieQQ/Chip8-Emulator/blob/main/images/pong2.png)
  ![Screenshot 2](https://github.com/SuzieQQ/Chip8-Emulator/blob/main/images/puzzle.png)